 - “Didn't feel this applies to what my job is.”

 - “Course has nothing to do with my daily job.”

 The key takeaway

-While you may not hear many of your fellow employees talking excitedly about completing their ethics and compliance training, your program can still become one that engages learners and inspires them to do the right thing.
-Get a free copy of our new e-book for additional guidance from our experts in Advisory Services and Client Success about how to create an engaging E&C program.
+While you may not hear many of your fellow employees talking excitedly about completing their ethics and compliance training right now, you can still develop training that engages learners and inspires them to do the right thing.
+Get a free copy of our new e-book for additional guidance from our experts in Advisory Services and Client Success about how to create engaging E&C training.